ubiquity/uad-ui/packages/contracts/src/dollar/core/UbiquityPoolSecurityMonitor.md

 #### 2. Actions Setup

 Follow the [OpenZeppelin Defender Actions tutorial](https://docs.openzeppelin.com/defender/tutorial/actions) to set up Actions.
+While configuring your Action:
+  - choose the Relayer you set up in step 1
+  - choose `Schedule` as trigger
-While configuring your Action, choose the Relayer you set up in step 1, and use the following script for your newly created Action:
+  - use the following script for your newly created Action:

 ```javascript
 const { Defender } = require('@openzeppelin/defender-sdk');